rhoninn11/Basket_nn/README.md

 ## Camera Control

 There are two camera modes with two possible transforms: changing rotation and position.
 Both rotation and position applies to camera and coudn't be changed at the same time.
 By default the camera is in mode <i> Changing Position </i> and the user is able to press the arrows to move the camera in the scene.
-To set the mode to <i> Changing Rotation </i>, the user needs to click the <i> M </i> key and start moving the Mouse.
+To set the mode to <i> Changing Rotation </i>, the user needs to click the <i> "M" </i> key and start moving the Mouse.

+## Neural Network in C#

+The algorithm is prepared for using not only in Unity engine but also for different platforms.
+All the main parts of the network are clearly described in separated classes.
+The neural network learns according to initial position of the cube and the target point which is the basket's location.
+It 'looks for' the best precision for throwing with the most optimized ball's trajectory.
+In every 27-balls group there is one ball in the red color that means the ball throwed with the neural network algorithm.
+All the others balls are thrown in the close distance from it.